nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/download_accessAWS.md

 ### Upload data to AWS

-* To upload data from your local computer to AWS, you must first log out of AWS.
+* To upload data from your local computer to AWS, you must first logout of AWS.
 Type:

 ```
 logout